bhauman/lein-figwheel/sidecar/README.md

 Now let's listen for this message on the client.
 You will need to add the following to your ClojureScript project source.
-You will probably want to create a developement build that includes the source directory that contains a source file as follows.
+You will probably want to create a development build that includes the source directory that contains a source file as follows.

 ```clojure